populse/populse_mia/docs/source/installation/user_installation.rst

 * The populse_mia installation is now launched and you have to select three mandatory parameters:

-  * Populse_mia installation path: the folder where to install few directories and files necessary for the operation of populse_mia, set by default to ".populse_mia" in the current user's diretory.
+  * Populse_mia installation path: the folder where to install few directories and files necessary for the operation of populse_mia, set by default to ".populse_mia" in the current user's directory.
 Two folders will be created in the selected folder

     * populse_mia: containing populse_mia's configuration and resources files.